 s a healthcare company, Johnson & Johnson understands that climate health affects human health.
-In fact, we’re seeing climate change impact health in new ways by changing infectious disease patterns and increasing the risk of drought and food insecurity.
-We have taken sustained, long-term action to reduce our greenhouse gas (GHG) emissions, and we are encouraging our suppliers to do the same.
-We also work with like-minded partners to advance environmental health equity, and we support responsible climate and energy policy around the world.
+Research shows that climate change is impacting health in many ways, including changing infectious disease patterns, increasing extreme weather events and heat and the risk of drought and food insecurity.
+We have taken sustained, long-term action to reduce our greenhouse gas (GHG) emissions, and we encourage our suppliers to do the same.
+We also work with like-minded partners to advance environmental health equity.

-The latest climate science indicates rising global temperatures must be limited to 1.5°C to avoid the most significant impacts of climate change to human and planetary health.
 To do our part to help maintain a healthy climate, we’ve set our most ambitious climate goals to date, building on our past achievements while accelerating future actions.
+Specifically, we are committed to:

-Our operational emissions goal has been validated by the Science-Based Targets initiative (SBTi) as being consistent with the reductions required to keep global warming to 1.5°C, and our value chain (Scope 3) goal meets the SBTi’s criteria for ambitious value chain goals.
+Our operational emissions goal has been validated by the Science-Based Targets initiative (SBTi) as being consistent with the reductions required to keep global warming to 1.5°C.

 Advancing Renewable Electricity

 We are wasting no time making progress towards our renewable electricity goal, because we know there is no time to waste.
-Today, over half of our global electricity use comes from renewable sources.
-We have built more than 50 on-site renewable energy systems on properties in 14 countries and have executed 18 deals for off-site renewable electricity procurement.
-We have finalized multiple deals in the U.S., Canada, Brazil and Europe that, when operational, will allow us to source the equivalent of 100% renewable electricity for our operations.
+Today, over 65% of our global electricity use comes from renewable sources.
+We have built more than 50 on-site renewable energy systems on properties in 20 countries and have executed 15 contracts for off-site renewable electricity procurement.
+Additionally, we have finalized multiple a deals in the U.S., Canada and Brazil that, when operational, will allow us to source the equivalent of 100% renewable electricity for our operations in these countries.

 Our Renewable Electricity Footprint*